Here’s How a Health Savings Account Can Help You Save on Health Care Costs

 A health savings account allows you to save money for various medical expenses without being taxed on that money.
 Any savings you don’t spend in a current year rolls over to the following year, and the money in your HSA stays with you even if you switch insurance plans, change jobs or retire.

 If you have this benefit through your job, your employer can direct a portion of your paycheck to your health savings account before taxes are taken out.
-If you make contributions to your HSA with income that’s already been taxed, you can deduct that money when filing your income taxes.

 “The advantage of contributing through payroll is you save not just federal and state income taxes but you also save on FICA taxes,” said Paul Fronstin, director of the health research and education program at the Employee Benefit Research Institute.